Yoake2000/Linux-Documentations/pages/Configuring the rEFInd Bootloader for Custom Boot Menu Stanzas.md

 - # Adding Custom Boot Menu Stanzas
 	- By default, rEFInd auto detects installations and automatically add manual boot stanzas for them.
 For Linux systems, passing kernel options/parameters can be done on `/boot/refind_linux.conf`
 	- Adding Custom Boot Menu Stanzas is done on `/boot/EFI/refind/refind.conf`.
 The configuration file is already extensively documented within its own file.
 	- I use a custom boot menu stanza for my Arch Linux system.
-I first disabled the automatic scan by rEFInd by removing the `internal` option in the `scanfor` line
+I first disabled the automatic scan by rEFInd by removing the `internal` option in the `scanfor` line.
+Be careful when doing this since if the custom boot menu stanza doesn't work (wrong options in the config file, etc)